-Short-term performance metrics for the TCEY in each IPHC Regulatory Area are shown in Figure 13 as well as Table 8, Table 9, and Table 10.
+Short-term performance metrics for the TCEY in each IPHC Regulatory Area are shown in Figure 13 as well as Table 6, Table 7, and Table 8.
 These are the median-minimum and median-average TCEY over a ten-year period and the median-minimum and median-average percentage of TCEY in each IPHC Regulatory Area over a ten-year period (short-term).
 MPs F-K show decreased TCEY in 2A and MPs E and G-K show decreased TCEY in 2B along with increased TCEY in all other IPHC Regulatory Areas because the current agreements from 2A and 2B, or national shares for 2B, are not included in those MPs.
 The TCEY increases in 3B, 4A, and 4B with the increased relative harvest rate included in MP-H and MP-K, while it decreases in other IPHC Regulatory Areas.
-MP-J, which uses a 5-year average of stock distribution, shows similar TCEY values as MP-G, but with lower AAV for most IPHC Regulatory Areas (Table 10).
-Stability related performance metrics differences are evident at the IPHC Regulatory Area level with MP-J, even though stability was not much different than MP-G at the coastwide level (e.g., median AAV).
+MP-J, which uses a 5-year average of stock distribution, shows similar TCEY values as MP-G, but with lower AAV for most IPHC Regulatory Areas (Table 8).
+Stability related performance metric differences are evident at the IPHC Regulatory Area level with MP-J, even though its stability was not much different than that of MP-G at the coastwide level (e.g., median AAV).
 Additional performance metrics presented in the MSE Explorer may assist in the evaluation of the MPs.

-Overall, the eleven MPs show minor differences at the coastwide level but showed some important differences at the IPHC Regulatory Area level.
+Overall, the eleven MPs differ slightly at the coastwide level but showed some important differences at the IPHC Regulatory Area level.
 Trade-offs between IPHC Regulatory Areas are an important consideration when evaluating the MSE results.
-Ranking the performance metrics across management procedures and then averaging group of ranks (e.g., over IPHC Regulatory Areas) can assist in identify MPs that perform best overall.
+Ranking the performance metrics across management procedures and then averaging groups of ranks (e.g., over IPHC Regulatory Areas) can assist in identifying MPs that perform best overall.

-The Biological Sustainability objectives have a tolerance defined, thus it can be determined if the objective is met by a management procedure.
-All management procedures met the Biological Sustainability objectives, except for the objective to maintain a minimum percentage of female spawning biomass above 2% in IPHC Regulatory Area 4B with a tolerance of 0.05 (Table 11).
+The Biological Sustainability objectives have a tolerance defined making it possible to determine if each objective is met by a management procedure.
+All management procedures met the Biological Sustainability objectives, except for the objective to maintain a minimum percentage of female spawning biomass above 2% in IPHC Regulatory Area 4B with a tolerance of 0.05 (Table 9).
 This distribution of the projected percentage of spawning biomass in Biological Region 4B has a probability of 0.19 to be less than 2% with no fishing mortality (Figure 14).
-This probability is slightly less with fishing mortality (Table 11) because the spawning biomass is less variable with fishing.
-The fact that this objective is not met without fishing or with any of the management procedures suggests two things: 1) the objective should be revisited and/or 2) the operating model is possibly mischaracterizing the population in Biological Region 4B, and thus the distribution of the population in this Biological Region.
+This probability is slightly less with fishing mortality (Table 9) because the spawning biomass is less variable with fishing.
+The fact that this objective is not met without fishing or with any of the management procedures suggests two things: 1) the objective should be revisited and/or 2) the operating model is possibly mischaracterizing the population in Biological Region 4B, and thus the proportion of the population in this Biological Region.